 Here are the ingredients you will need to make these fluffy ricotta cheese pancakes

-- Whole milk ricotta (try to use whole milk ricotta and not skim milk ricotta)
+- Whole milk ricotta (try to use whole milk ricotta and not skim milk ricotta).
+Whole milk ricotta keeps the pancakes moist and fluffy.

 The ingredients are the same as what you will find in traditional pancakes.
 The only addition is we are adding in some ricotta and adjusting quantities of some of the other ingredients.